Regional Weather Summary

 NATIONAL WEATHER SERVICE SAN ANGELO TX

-60s.
-Ahead of the front, winds were from the south at 5 to 15 mph,
+Country, to the Gulf Coast.
+Winds were from the north at 5 to 15 mph

 east of I-35, and southwest to southeast at 10 to 20 mph from the

 Panhandle to the Presidio Valley and Big Bend areas.
 Light and

 variable winds dominated the central portion of the state.

 Temperatures this afternoon ranged from around 80 in the western

 Texas mountains to the mid 90s in Deep South Texas.
 Extremes at 3 PM

 were 78 degrees at Fort Davis and 95 degrees at Edinburg and